firasuke/awesome/README.md

 ensuring Init Freedom
 - [GoboLinux](https://gobolinux.org/): An alternative Linux distribution that redefines the entire filesystem hierarchy
+- [Haiku](https://haiku-os.org/): An open-source operating system that targets personal computing inspired by BeOS
 - [HardenedBSD](https://hardenedbsd.org/): A security-enhanced fork of FreeBSD
 - [Heads](https://osresearch.net/): A minimal Linux that runs as a coreboot or LinuxBoot ROM payload to provide a secure, flexible boot environment for